BROADMEAD BAPTIST CHURCH CROSS COMMISSION

 About the artist

-Adam Blencowe graduated from the Design Products programme at the Royal College of Art in 2015 and is now based in Bow, East London.
+Adam Blencowe is a Somerset-based designer–maker working across public art, furniture, and textiles.
+He graduated from the Design Products MA at the Royal College of Art in 2015.